 1976, Rolling Stone Keith Richards crashed his car after falling asleep at the wheel; marijuana and cocaine were found by the police resulting in another fine for the guitarist.

 1978, Dire Straits released their first major label single ‘Sultans Of Swing’, recorded on a £120 budget.

 1979, Eric Clapton held a party at his Surrey house celebrating his recent marriage to Patti Boyd.
-Clapton had set-up a small stage in the garden Paul McCartney, Ringo, George Harrison ended up jamming together along with Clapton, Ginger Baker and Mick Jagger.
-What a party!
+Paul McCartney, Ringo, George Harrison ended up jamming together along with Clapton, Ginger Baker and Mick Jagger.

 1979, Supertramp went to No.1 on the US album chart with ‘Breakfast In America’, the group’s only US No.1.

-Happy Birthday Pete Townshend of The Who, Grace Jones, Phil Rudd of AC/DC and ZZ Top’s Dusty Hill.
-It would have been Joey Ramone and Stuart Cable (ex Stereophonics) birthday too.
+Happy Birthday Pete Townshend of The Who, Grace Jones, Phil Rudd of AC/DC.
+If still with us, it would have been ZZ Top’s Dusty Hill, Joey Ramone and Stuart Cable (ex Stereophonics) birthday’s too.

 To subscribe to the podcast, just click here